MirasCarlo934/ReciMe-Coding-Challenge/README.md

 complex problem in itself.

 Suffice it to say, determining "vegetarian-ness" is a difficult problem that requires careful consideration and design which may be too much for the scope of this coding challenge.
+As such, the current implementation simply delegates the decision to the application client.

 ### Testing
 The current implementation does not include unit tests or integration tests.
 While this is not a requirement in this